The following information and titles are provided following HMRC guidance dated 24 June 2016.

-The Group Tax Policy is to guarantee the complete fulfillment of each and every tax that affects the different group companies’ operations, in every jurisdiction where these entities conduct businesses.
+The Group Tax Policy (“the Group”) is to guarantee the complete fulfillment of each and every tax that affects the different group companies’ operations, in every jurisdiction where these entities conduct businesses.

-An internal cross-functional Transfer Prices Committee operates within the company whose objective is to periodically review and monitor results in every jurisdiction with the objective of complying with transfer pricing regulation.
+An internal mutli-dimensional Transfer Prices Committee operates in the company with the purpose of periodically reviewing and monitoring results in every jurisdiction with the objective of complying with transfer pricing regulation.

 The Group accrues tax provisions on its books based on tax estimations.
 These estimates may require analysis and interpretation of various tax laws.

-The CFO is the responsible of keeping the Board of Directors informed of all relevant developments regarding the Group’s tax situation, especially of any tax or reputational risks that may arise.
+The Group’s CFO is responsible for keeping the Board of Directors informed of any relevant developments regarding the Group’s tax situation, especially if there’s any tax or reputational risks that may arise.

-The Group’s Tax Department will oversee the tax compliance of all subsidiaries and must be timely informed of any dispute that may arise and/or of any tax audit initiated by tax authorities in any jurisdiction.
-This information must be channeled by, for foreign Group subsidiaries, by the local tax supervisor.
+The Group’s Tax Department will oversee the tax compliance of all subsidiaries and shall be timely informed of any significant issue that may arise and/or of any tax audit performed by tax authorities in any jurisdiction.
+This information must be channeled byby the local tax supervisor of the subsidiary.

 The tax risks in the UK related to the business size includes collection of taxes and payment of special taxes, and VAT.

 Carrying out business at an international level entails additional complexity and risks in relation to local taxes and other taxation issues such as transfer pricing of goods, services and financing between Group companies.